-A summary of the Amended 2011 Plan is set forth below, and the full text of the Amendment is attached hereto as Exhibit A. The following discussion is qualified in its entirety by reference to the amendment attached hereto as Exhibit A and the original text of the Amended 2011 Plan filed as Exhibit A to the Company's Definitive Proxy Statement on Schedule 14A, as filed with the Securities and Exchange Commission on August 26, 2011.
+A summary of the Amended 2011 Plan is set forth below, and the full text of the Amendment is attached hereto as Exhibit A. The following discussion is qualified in its entirety by reference to the amendment attached hereto as Exhibit A, the first amendment of the Amended 2011 Plan filed as Exhibit A to the Company's Definitive Proxy Statement on Schedule 14A, as filed with the SEC on August 27, 2012, and the original text of the Amended 2011 Plan filed as Exhibit A to the Company's Definitive Proxy Statement on Schedule 14A, as filed with the SEC on August 26, 2011.
 Capitalized terms used below shall have the meanings ascribed to them in the Amended 2011 Plan.